appscode/blog/content/post/stash-v2024.12.18/index.md

 - stash
 ---

-We are pleased to announce the release of [Stash v2024.8.27](https://stash.run/docs/v2024.8.27/setup/), packed with new features and important bug fixes.
+We are pleased to announce the release of [Stash v2024.8.27](https://stash.run/docs/v2024.8.27/setup/), packed with new features.
 You can check out the full changelog [HERE](https://github.com/stashed/CHANGELOG/blob/master/releases/v2024.4.8/README.md).
 In this post, we'll highlight the changes done in this release.

 ### New Features

-**Introducing the `multiDumpArgs` Parameter for MySQL Backups**
+#### Introducing the `multiDumpArgs` Parameter for MySQL Backups

 We are excited to introduce the `multiDumpArgs` parameter, which is available for all MySQL versions during the backup process.